mmistakes/minimal-mistakes/_posts/2016-09-25-glasgow,-I'm-leaving-you!.md

 People say you're ugly, but under the right light, you look just majestic

-[glasgow-uni]

-[kelvingrove-museum]
+![glasgow-uni]

+![kelvingrove-museum]

-And you know how to make someone smile [manfield1]
+And you know how to make someone smile ![manfield1]

 The affogato at your Avenue Coffee is just great.
 I loved it every time, to the point that it's been the only thing I've ever had in that place.
-You know I stick to the stuff I like.
+You know I stick to the stuff I like. [avenue-coffee]
-[avenue-coffee]

 See, we always had a problem, the drinking one.
 You drink too much Glasgow.
 You made me try the finest beers around but see, I just don't have a taste for alcohol.
 It's not my fault.
-I'm not sure I'm going to solve this problem now (something tells me that I won't), but look, you definitely had too much of a habit for me.
+I'm not sure I'm going to solve this problem now (something tells me that I won't), but look, you definitely had too much of a habit for me. ![shilling]
-[shilling]

-You make a mean pizza (and, as you know, I understand about good pizza) [paesano]
+You make a mean pizza (and, as you know, I understand about good pizza) ![paesano]

-You're home to a very yummy Greek restaurant
+You're home to a very yummy Greek restaurant ![yamas]
-[yamas]

-I like you, even when you pretended you could speak Italian [cappaccino]
+I like you, even when you pretended you could speak Italian ![cappaccino]

 [glasgow-uni]: {{ site.url }}/images/glasgow-uni.jpg
 {: height="100px" width="36px"}